 Offshore development is another name for outsourcing in software engineering.
 It is the practice of delegating your work to another team in a different location that is far from your home country, hence the term offshore.
 As you transfer your tasks to an overseas development team, you won’t have to place your focus on management and related jobs as when you run an internal development team.

 Common activities that today’s companies rely on offshore development to execute are product designing, coding, testing, and managed services.

 How does an offshore development team work?

 When it comes to hiring an offshore development team, you have two options.
 The first one is to work with freelancers and merge them into your existing team.
-This option is not really a good idea unless you have already had an experienced product manager, because freelancers are basically developers with coding skills, so they will need someone to supervise and provide them with directions.
+This option is not really a good idea unless you already have an experienced product manager because freelancers are basically developers with coding skills, so they will need someone to supervise and provide them with directions.

 The second option is to hire a development team from an offshore service provider.
 This option will offload the burden of creating, managing, and guiding a team onto the provider, and you will just need to provide them with details of your development project.